alvivar/bite/README.md

     cargo run --release --p server

-The client is just a simple test that connects to **127.0.0.1:1984**.
+The client is a simple test that connects to **127.0.0.1:1984**, write and hit enter to send/receive.

     cargo run --release --p client

-Or use first argument to specity a different address.
+You could use the first argument to specify a different address.

     cargo run --release -p client -- 123.45.678.90:1234